TACC/agavepy/docs/docsite/querying/index.rst

 ``Agave.jobs.list(query={"appId.like", "*matlab*"})``

-Additional detail on Tapis seach is available from the Tapis API documentation_.
+Additional detail on Tapis search is available from the Tapis API documentation_.

 ..
 Links